Statistical physics of learning in high-dimensional chaotic systems: Transition to chaos and Hebbian driving

-Eq.~\eqref{dyn_sys} describes the dynamics of a network where the synaptic couplings are random and fixed in time.
-In a recent work \cite{clark2023theory}, Clark and Abbott considered the case in which the activity of the neurons {itself} shapes the synaptic weights.
+Eq.~\eqref{dyn_sys} describes the dynamics of a network where the interaction couplings are random and fixed in time.
+In \cite{clark2023theory}, Clark and Abbott considered the case in which the activity of the neurons {itself} shapes the synaptic weights, which in turn control the interaction between neurons.
 In our model, this is equivalent to say that the dynamics of $\underline x$ re-shapes the interaction between degrees of freedom.
 In particular, following closely Clark and Abbott \cite{clark2023theory}, we consider the case where in Eq.~\eqref{dyn_sys} the current $H_i(t)$ is a function of the state of the system through \beq H_i(t) = \sum_{j=1}^N A_i^j(t)x_j(t) \eeq and the matrix $A_{i}^j(t)$ follows the dynamical equation \beq p\dot A_i^j(t) = -A_i^j(t) +\frac{k}{N}x_i(t)x_j(t)\:. \eeq It is clear that the evolution of the plastic couplings $A$ depends on the overall activity of the system and the strength of $A$ depends on the coupling constant $k$, which is a control parameter.
 We note that the particular form chosen for the plastic term is not mandatory.
 One can easily generalize the setting to the case where \beq